syazsolo/sovereignty/README.md

 You can pull the PR anytime to build the best `_player` to beat everybody, but a good gladiator knows to be patient.
 The good gladiator knows to prepare for the future.

 `_rules` evolve based on everyone's creativity.
 I invite discussions & PRs.
-But the final decision, is on me.
+However, final decision is on me.

 ## The Ferocious Bout 👑